|Opioid atlas single map||Opioid atlas double map||Consumer summary (140 kb, PDF)|

-It is recommended that health practitioners considering prescribing opioids for chronic non-malignant pain carefully undertake a benefit-to-harm evaluation to ensure that opioid therapy is the best option.
-The evaluation should include taking a history, undertaking a physical examination and performing a full diagnosis before starting opioid therapy and evaluation should be ongoing for the duration of the therapy.
+It is recommended that health practitioners considering prescribing opioids for chronic non-malignant pain carefully undertake a benefit-to-harm evaluation to ensure opioid therapy is the best option.
+The evaluation should include taking a history, undertaking a physical examination and performing a full diagnosis before starting opioid therapy.
+Evaluation should be ongoing for the duration of the therapy.

 Data sources and method

 Data for this Atlas domain was drawn from the Pharmaceutical Collection, which contains claim and payment information from community pharmacists for subsidised dispensing.
 This collection does not allow for analysis of patients’ condition or the effectiveness of dose provided.
 This means it was not possible to assess the appropriateness or otherwise of prescribing.
 Unsubsidised dispensing is not included in this analysis; nor does it indicate if people took the medicine.